FriendsOfApi/boilerplate/README.md

 Example `Api/Stats`.
 The response of any call should be an object in `Resource/Api/X`.
 Example `Resource/Api/Stats/TotalResponse`.

-### Deserialzier
+### Hydrator

-The end user chooses what deserialzier to use.
-By default one should return domain objects.
+The end user chooses which hydrator to use.
+The default one should return domain objects.

 ### Request builder